 “I soon found myself to be an independent learner, engrossed in this assignment where I kept myself updated with the weekly lectures as well as the foreign currency market fluctuations.”

-For Shriya, an international student who was born in India and raised in the UAE, the unit was a game changer.
+For Shriya, an international student from India who was born and raised in the UAE, the unit was a game changer.

 “Completion of this unit has definitely raised my confidence to explore above and beyond my comfort zone.”